-The arrangements for licensed deficits will be operated by the Strategic Director: Resources, working within the accounting requirements of the County Council as set out by the Section 151 Officer.
+The arrangements for licensed and unlicensed deficits will be operated by the Head of Finance (Section 151 Officer), working within the accounting requirements of the County Council.

 Schools wishing to apply to the Authority to set a deficit budget will be subject to detailed terms and conditions agreed between the governing body, headteacher and the Authority's officers.
+All Schools will be required to maintain a risk register linked to their deficit budget, the format of which will be provided by the Schools Forum.
 Restrictions on expenditure and a higher level of budget monitoring will be required by the school and the Authority for the period of the deficit and until such a time as the Authority is satisfied that the school has met repayment targets and is in a position of financial stability.
 The Authority will appoint a named officer / adviser to support the school in analysing its finance, curriculum and staffing needs.

-Requests for licensed deficits will not normally be approved unless the school can produce a recovery plan which, in the view of the Authority, is realistic, prudent and does not exceed three years (exceptionally 5 years).
-The Authority's named officer / adviser will have a key role in determining whether the recovery plan can be recommended to the Authority as fulfilling these criteria.
+Requests for licensed deficits will not normally be approved unless the school can produce a recovery plan which, in the view of the Authority, is realistic, prudent and does not exceed three years (unless in exceptional circumstances a longer period is agreed by Section 151 officer and Chief Education officer).
+The Authority's named officers / advisers will have a key role in determining whether the recovery plan can be recommended to the Authority as fulfilling these criteria.